Being Selfish Can Help You be a Better Parent

 Take a Mental Health Day

 Taking a day for you to decompress is always good to do to once in a while.
 This is a day where the kids are usually in school, and you are alone in the house.
 If your kids are homeschooled or do online school, then if they are old enough, leave the house and take yourself out to a nice lunch or sit at a coffee shop listening to music or people watching.
-It helps to take a Mental Health Day so that you are able to just let go of all the responsibilities and tasks that you usually have to take care of.
-If you do this, you will usually be ready to take all those on with a clear and relaxed mind.
+It helps to take a Mental Health Day so that you can just let go of all the responsibilities and tasks that you usually have to take care of.
+If you do this, you will often be ready to take all those on with a clear and relaxed mind.

 Go to the Spa